royzered/Cinema/README.md

-# Cinema
+# Cinema - Web App Project

-A cinema movie management web app, using MERN stack.
+A web application for managing cinema movies, built using MERN stack.